Ugo Sansonetti: Biography

 He is the current world record holder in the M85 200 metres and M90 400 metres.
 He is famous throughout Italy for his appearance as a spry athlete in a Coca-Cola and a Bertolli advertisement.

 Born in Rome, Italy, he was the son of Admiral Luigi Sansonetti.
-From 2011 he lived in Rome, has ten children, 25 grandchildren and 5 great-grandchildren.
-He has a degree in law and was a pioneer cavalry officer.
+From 2011 he lived in Rome, and has ten children, 25 grandchildren and 5 great-grandchildren.
+He has a law degree and was a pioneer cavalry officer.
 He was an honorary citizen of Costa Rica, where he led a company doing agricultural colonization in the fifties.
-Among his writings is curating Emigranti alla conquista della foresta (translated=Migrants to the conquest of the forest), which promotes that colonization of Costa Rica.
+Among his writings is curating Emigranti alla conquista della foresta (translated=Migrants to the conquest of the forest), which promotes the colonization of Costa Rica.

 In the seventies he directed and helped to lift a European frozen foods manufacturer that would later become known as Findus.

 In 1991 he was appointed Grand Officer of the Order of Merit of the Italian Republic and in 2006 received the Star of Merit for his work.